vikasgorur/ml-study-trail/deep_learning.md

 $$\mathbf{WX} + \mathbf{b} = \mathbf{y}$$

 The softmax function is used to turn the output vector into a vector of probabilities that sum of 1.

+### Input scale
+If all inputs to softmax are multiplied by 10, the probabilities get more extreme (closer to 0 or 1).

+If all inputs are divided by 10, the probabilities get closer to each other.

+We want the classifier to be less sure in the beginning and grow confident as it looks at more data.